Egglord-Discord-Bot/docs/docs/bot-setup/setting-up-the-database.md

 sidebar_position: 3
 ---

-# Setting up the Database!
+# Setting up the Database

 The database natively used is [MongoDB](https://www.mongodb.com/).
 So you will need to [create an account](https://www.mongodb.com/try) for this step.